The Great Weirding

-The Great Weirding is a sequenced essay collection on the radical global transformation that has been unfolding 2016.
-Each essay is published in 2 parts, and explores a key question about the transformation and develop the larger theme.
+The Great Weirding is a sequenced essay collection on the radical global transformation that unfolded between 2016 and 2020.
+Each long essay is published in 2-3 parts, and explores a key question about the transformation and develop the larger theme.
 Summaries/recaps of finished essays can be found in the index below.

 Accidental Designs: In the fourth essay, I argue that a key function of institutions in history, underwriting large-scale normalcy, has become both impossible and unnecessary in the Permaweird, and that humans are undergoing an associated transformation of the psyche comparable to the retreat from literalist, organized religion in the last century.
 As the going has gotten weird, humans are learning to go professionally weird, en masse.